-- Rinse rice and drain well.
-Place rice and water in the inner pot of the cooker.
+- Rinse and wash 2 rice cooker cups uncooked Japanese short-grain white rice 3 times and drain well.
+Place the rice and water in the inner pot of the cooker.
 Close the lid.

-Select [Rice] using [MENU] button and set the steam time to 8 minutes.
-Press [COOK] button.
+- Select [Rice] using the [MENU] button and set the steam time to 8 minutes.
+Press the [COOK] button.
 When cooking is completed, warming will start.
 Fluff up the rice with a rice scooper.
-Tip: Adjust cooking time and water according to personal taste.
+Tip: Adjust the cooking time and water according to personal taste.

-Gather all the ingredients.
-Once we start cooking, we don't have time to measure, so make sure to prepare the seasonings ahead of time (1 piece Japanese curry roux, 1 Tbsp curry powder, 1 tsp garam masala, 1 Tbsp tomato paste, 1 ½ Tbsp mango chutney, and 1 Tbsp honey).
+- Gather all the ingredients.
+Once we start cooking, we don‘t have time to measure, so make sure to prepare the seasonings ahead of time: 1 piece Japanese curry roux, 1 Tbsp Japanese curry powder, 1 tsp garam masala, 1 Tbsp tomato paste, 1½ Tbsp mango chutney, and 1 Tbsp honey.

-- Dice the onion (It doesn’t have to be perfect).
+- Dice 1 onion (it doesn’t have to be perfect).

-- Cut the carrot into small pieces.
-I recommend using “rangiri” – a Japanese cutting method to increase the surface.
+- Cut 1 carrot into small pieces.
+I recommend using the rangiri Japanese cutting method to increase the surface area.
 It’ll help cooking evenly and faster, and absorbing more flavors.

-- Mince the garlic and grate the ginger.
+- Mince 3 cloves garlic and grate 1 knob ginger.

-- Discard the bottom of the shimeji mushroom stem.
-Roughly separate the mushrooms.
+- Discard the bottom of 1 package shimeji mushrooms.
+Roughly separate the mushrooms into small clusters.

-- Pat dry the chicken with paper towel to remove any moisture.
-Season the chicken with kosher salt and freshly ground black pepper.
+- Pat dry 2.5 lb bone-in skin-on chicken thighs with paper towels to remove any moisture.
+Season the chicken with 1 tsp Diamond Crystal kosher salt and freshly ground black pepper.

-Set cooker to [BROWNING FRY, level 6] for 30 minutes (you can add more minutes later on if you need extra time).
+- Set the cooker to [BROWNING FRY, level 6] for 30 minutes (you can add more minutes later on if you need extra time).

-Heat 1 Tbsp oil and brown the chicken, skin side down, for 5 minutes each side, or until golden brown.
+- Heat ½ Tbsp extra virgin olive oil and brown the chicken, skin side down, for 5 minutes each side, or until golden brown.
 Don’t crowd the pot and brown the chicken in batches, if necessary.

-Add the diced onion and 1 Tbsp unsalted butter.
-Sauté until translucent, about 7-8 minutes.
+- Add the diced onion and 1 Tbsp unsalted butter.
+Add ¼ tsp Diamond Crystal kosher salt.
+Sauté until translucent, about 7–8 minutes.

 - Add the garlic and ginger and mix all together.

-- Add 1 piece Japanese curry roux, 1 Tbsp curry powder, and 1 tsp garam masala.
+- Add the Japanese curry roux, the Japanese curry powder, and the garam masala.
 Give it a quick stir.

-- Add 1 Tbsp tomato paste and sauté until fragrant.
+- Add the tomato paste and sauté until fragrant.

-- Add 1 Tbsp honey and 1 ½ Tbsp mango chutney and mix all together.
+- Add the honey and mango chutney and mix all together.

-- Gradually add half the chicken broth, scraping the brown bits on the bottom of the pot.
+- Gradually add half of the 3 cups chicken stock/broth, scraping the brown bits on the bottom of the pot.
 Transfer the chicken back to the pot.

-- Add the carrots, shimeji mushrooms, and the rest of chicken broth.
+- Add the carrots, shimeji mushrooms, and the rest of the chicken broth.

 - Add 1 Tbsp dry basil and 1 bay leaf.
 Gently mix all together.

-Once the pressure cooking is done, open the lid and stir.
-Add 1 tsp kosher salt and 1 tsp soy sauce.
+- Once the pressure cooking is done, open the lid and stir.
+Add 1 tsp Diamond Crystal kosher salt and 1 tsp soy sauce.

 - Taste and adjust the flavor.

-- Lotus root: Slice thinly and soak in water (or ideally 2 cups water + 1 tsp of rice vinegar) for 10 minutes.
+- Lotus root: Thinly slice 2 inches lotus root (renkon) and soak in water (or ideally in 2 cups water + 1 tsp of rice vinegar) for 10 minutes.

-- Bell pepper: Remove the seeds and cut into 4 wedges.
+- Bell pepper: Remove the seeds from ½ red bell pepper and cut into 4 wedges.

-- Okra: Remove the hard corners and cut in half lengthwise.
+- Okra: Remove the hard corners from 2 okra and cut in half lengthwise.

-- Kabocha: Thinly slice the kabocha (cut in half if it’s too big).
+- Kabocha: Thinly slice 2 oz kabocha squash (cut in half if it’s too big).
 If the kabocha is too hard to cut, microwave for 30 seconds or more if it’s still hard.

-- Potato: Cut into 6 to 8 wedges and soak in water to remove starch for 10 minutes.
+- Potato: Cut 1 russet potato into 6–8 wedges and soak in water to remove starch for 10 minutes.

-- Eggplant: Right before deep frying (otherwise it’ll change color), cut the eggplants in half and cut the skin side in criss-cross pattern.
+- Eggplant: Right before deep-frying (otherwise it’ll change color), cut 2 Japanese or Chinese eggplants in half and cut the skin side in crisscross pattern.
 This creates a nice design and helps to absorb more flavors.

-Add 1 cup of oil in a frying pan (I used a cast iron pan) or pot.
-Deep/shallow fry the vegetables at 350 ºF (175 ºC) and drain the excess oil on a paper towel or a wire rack.
+- Add 1 cup neutral oil in a frying pan (I use a cast iron pan) or pot.
+Deep/shallow fry the vegetables at 350ºF (175ºC) and drain the excess oil on a paper towel or a wire rack.